 The Slave Auction

 The following two weeks were busy for Jane and the FBI team.
 Director Radzinger, true to his word, got a federal wiretap warrant for Boardcraft Engineering in Naperville.
-With that green light, Jane and Carolina penetrated the company’s computer systems, which, in this case were a networked group of desktop supercomputers.
+With that green light, Jane and Carolina penetrated the company’s computer systems, which, in this case, were a networked group of desktop supercomputers.
 Jane set up a mirror of all these computers at FBI Headquarters and began covert surveillance of their operation.

-One of the first things Jane discovered was that the factory utilized security robots manufactured by New England Kinetics (NEK). are Fortunately, the robot in use was the same model purchased en masse for military installations.
+One of the first things Jane discovered was that the factory utilized security robots manufactured by New England Kinetics (NEK).
+The NEK humanoid robots are not as sophisticated as the Tesla Optimus family but are still very usable in security applications.
+Fortunately, the robot used was the same model purchased en masse for military installations.
 Carolina assigned a team at FBI Headquarters in Washington to develop a maintenance application for these security robots that Jane could use to control their operation.

 Special Agent Hendon flew into Chicago Tuesday evening, bringing two FBI managers with her, one from the legal department and one fluent in Mandarin.
 They set up a command center in Jane’s office at the FBI building on Wednesday morning, positioning several chairs around her workstation.
 Mac decided to watch the proceedings with Ryan DiMarco in Pietrina Cerrone’s office down the hall.

-“Tell us what you’ve found, Jane,” Agent Hendon saidsaid.
+“Tell us what you’ve found, Jane,” Agent Hendon said.

 “OK, there are four NEK security robots.
 At any time, two are in their recharging stations.
 There’s one for each of the two floors.
 The head has two steerable imagers.
 One is programmed to look for more than three people in a group, people wasting time, for example.
 This kind of event alerts the security officer.

-I have control of the second imager, and as the robot makes its rounds, we’ll have a look.
+I have control of the second camera, and as the robot makes its rounds, we’ll have a look.
 They won’t know we’re snooping.”

-The robot moved past some modern-looking machinery, and Jane provided a running commentary.
+The NEK robot walked past some modern-looking machinery, and Jane provided a running commentary.

 “These are pick-and-place machines.
 Fully automatic, they place integrated circuits, resistors, and capacitors on the circuit boards.
 Oh, these are ovens to melt the solder paste into the chips.